futuregrid/rain-move/_sources/configure_futuregrid.txt

-This server requires to have `Teefaa <http://futuregrid.github.com/teefaa/>`_ installed in the same machine (see
+This server requires to have `Teefaa <http://futuregrid.github.com/teefaa/>`_ installed in the same machine (see `Teefaa Documentation <http://futuregrid.github.com/teefaa/documentation.html>`_).

-.. warning:: link?? how to install and configure Teefaa)

-Once everything is set up (including Teefaa), you can start the server by execution ``RainMoveServer.py -l <inventoryfile>`` as ``imageman`` user.
+Once everything is set up (including Teefaa), you can start the server executing ``RainMoveServer.py -l <inventoryfile>`` as ``imageman`` user.

 .. note::
-   We recommend to have a system user that run all the servers.
-In this way it will be easier to manage the sudoers file when necessary.
+   We recommend to have a system user that run all the servers (i.e. imageman).
+In this way, it will be easier to manage the sudoers file when necessary.

 .. _move_client_conf: